-When it comes to building an email marketing calendar, one size does not fit all.
+When it comes to building an email marketing calendar for your email campaigns, one size does not fit all.

 If you’re an ecommerce-only brand, your email content calendar differs from a brand that drives traffic both online and to retail stores.
 And, if your marketing team boasts half a dozen full-time pros, your email marketing calendar won’t look the same as that of a department run by one or two part-timers.

-Still, every email marketing department — ecommerce-only or ecommerce/store hybrid, large and robust or small and striving — needs a good marketing calendar.
+Still, every email marketing department — ecommerce-only or ecommerce/store hybrid, large and robust or small and striving — needs a good calendar to help visualize their email marketing strategy.

-As this post from Jilt makes clear, marketing calendars help you:
+As this post from Jilt makes clear, email marketing calendars help with:

-- Revise your schedule to take advantage of emerging opportunities
+- revising your schedule to take advantage of emerging opportunities.

-- Prevent holidays and special dates from sneaking up on you
+- preventing holidays and special dates from sneaking up on you.

 Before you begin building your email marketing calendar, let’s distinguish the emails that belong on it from those that don’t.

 When someone subscribes to your newsletter, for example, that action might trigger a “Thank you” email your email service provider (ESP) sends automatically.
-Likewise, your ESP might send a 3-email drip campaign you’ve created to win back anyone who’s unsubscribed from your newsletter.
+Likewise, your ESP might send a three-email drip campaign you’ve created to win back anyone who’s unsubscribed from your newsletter.
+These are the type of emails that shouldn’t go on your calendar.

-By contrast, some broadcast emails do belong on your calendar.
+By contrast, some broadcast emails do belong on there.

-These are regular communications you’ll want to send to your active subscriber list.
-They range from new-product announcements and pointers to informational blog posts (like this one!) to holiday gift guides, seasonal promotions — whatever you’d like to toot your horn about.
+These are the regular email campaigns you send to your active subscriber list.
+They range from new-product announcements and pointers to informational blog posts (like this one!) to holiday gift guides, seasonal promotions, and other marketing content.
+Basically, whatever you’d like to toot your horn about.

-Pro tip: if you’re not taking advantage of your ESP’s ability to send triggered emails automatically, it’s time to start.
-If your ESP can’t send triggered emails according to conditions you specify, it might be time to switch ESPs.
+Pro tip: if you’re not taking advantage of your ESP’s ability to send emails automatically based on specific triggers, it’s time to start.
+If your ESP can’t send triggered emails according to the conditions you specify, it might be time to switch ESPs.

 Why predictability is important

-Regular means according to a predictable schedule: once a week, once every other week, once a month or as frequently (or infrequently) as you and your marketing team decide.
+When you create your email marketing plan, it’s important to make sure you send emails to your list regularly.
+That means: at a steady cadence.
+This could be once a week, once every other week, once a month, or as frequently (or infrequently) as you and your marketing team decide.

-Predictability is important for two reasons: It streamlines the task of constructing your calendar and gives your subscribers or customers peace of mind.
+Predictability is important for two reasons.
+It streamlines the task of constructing your email content calendar and gives your subscribers or customers peace of mind.
 In other words, a predictable calendar tells your marketing team and your subscriber base exactly what they can expect, and when.

-Sticking to your marketing calendar is nearly as vital to your brand’s integrity as the content of the emails you send.
+Sticking to your email marketing campaign calendar is nearly as vital to your brand’s integrity as the email content you send.
 (Imagine promising your subscribers a weekly newsletter devoted to exclusive previews and special offers and then actually sending them clearance emails only when you had slow-moving inventory to liquidate.)

 Fidelity to your newsletter’s calendar and conception assures your subscribers — and your marketing team — that you’re true to your word.